1st Edition

 Biography

-Ruth M. Deutsch is a Chartered Educational Psychologist.
-She consults to organisations and schools, also teaching on doctoral programmes for EPs and on CPD courses internationally.
+Ruth M. Deutsch is a chartered educational psychologist.
+She consults to organisations and schools, also teaching on doctoral programmes for educational psychologists and on continuing professional development courses internationally.
 Ruth is the author of research articles and of the Cognitive Abilities Profile.
 She works with learners of all ages, specialising in cognitive assessment and development.

-Jane Yeomans is an independent Educational Psychologist.
-She is an accredited practitioner for Feuerstein's Learning Propensity Assessment Device, Instrumental Enrichment and for the Bright Start programme.
-Jane has taught and tutored on doctoral programmes for EPs.
-She has authored many papers for peer reviewed journals and is the co-author of three books about aspects of educational psychology.
+Jane Yeomans is an independent educational psychologist.
+She is an accredited practitioner for Feuerstein’s Learning Propensity Assessment Device, Instrumental Enrichment and for the Bright Start programme.
+Jane has taught and tutored on doctoral programmes for educational psychologists.
+She has authored many papers for peer-reviewed journals and is the co-author of three books about aspects of educational psychology.